 Marshall Road Enrichment Programs

 Every Fall and Spring the PTA coordinates with the school community and vendors to offer an array of Enrichment Programs which are held at the school.
 The programs are only available in the mornings before school.
-Registration for our Spring Enrichment Programs is NOT YET OPEN.
+Registration for our 2019 Spring Enrichment Programs is now CLOSED (with the exception of Running with the Stars)

 PTA Website Account